 Whether you bid at an auction or negotiate for an REO through your agent, the third step is execution.
 This is when you put an offer on a home that fits your budget.
 You’ll want to make sure your budget saves room for inspections, closing costs, insurance, property taxes, repairs and renovations.
 If you find something at the top of your means when buying a foreclosure, you may not be able to cover all the necessary expenses.

-You can find real estate auction listings in local newspapers, your local city hall or court, online and through real estate agents.
-You can find REO listings directly through banks (for example, Wells Fargo’s REO property search site) and through larger real estate sites like Zillow.
+You can find real estate auction listings online, through real estate agents, in local newspapers and at your local city hall or court.
+You can find REO listings directly through banks and through larger real estate sites like Zillow.

 Step 4: Pay for an Inspection and Resolve Liens